 Virgin America “needs a track record of profitability,” but not necessarily a full-year profit before the privately held carrier makes an initial public offering (IPO), CEO David Cush tells Aviation Week.
 That performance could consist of six to eight quarters in which the carrier is “making money consistently and generating acceptable returns,” Cush said in a May 13 interview.
 He expects that to begin with a net profit over the second half of this year and an operating margin for the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Virgin America CEO Describes Conditions For IPO".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Virgin America CEO Describes Conditions For IPO".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.